Domain-Aware Probability Sampling for Hybrid Quantum Systems using Bayesian Optimization: 's Optimization Algorithm

 \subsection{Layerwise Parameter Decomposition}

 The parameter vector $\bm{\theta}$ is structured by circuit layers: each layer $\ell=1,\dots,L$ contains a subset $\bm{\theta}^{(\ell)}$.
 To exploit this structure, we introduce a distributed optimization strategy that partitions $\Theta$ into disjoint subspaces optimized independently, while others are fixed.
-See Appendix~\ref{sec:layerwise} for details.
+To reduce the dimensionality of the search space, we explored splitting the parameter vector into subspaces and alternating optimization across them.
+At each iteration, one subspace is optimized while the others are held fixed, ensuring all parameters are eventually tuned.
+We refer to this process as \emph{subspace splitting}.
+A naive approach is to form subspaces by randomly grouping parameters.
+For the layered ansatz used in \sol{}, however, splitting by layers is more natural: each subspace corresponds to the parameters of one circuit layer.
+This improves interpretability, since subspaces align directly with the circuit's gate execution order.